pulp/pulpcore/docs/configuration/settings.rst

       * memory - the task's max resident set size in MB.

-.. _telemetry-setting:
+.. _analytics-setting:

-TELEMETRY
+ANALYTICS
 ^^^^^^^^^

-    If ``True``, Pulp will anonymously post telemetry information to `<https://analytics.pulpproject.org/>`_ and aids in project decision making.
-See the :ref:`telemetry docs <telemetry>` for more info on exactly what is posted along with an example.
+    If ``True``, Pulp will anonymously post analytics information to `<https://analytics.pulpproject.org/>`_ and aids in project decision making.
+See the :ref:`analytics docs <analytics>` for more info on exactly what is posted along with an example.

     Defaults to ``True``.